oolonek/lotus-o3/README.md

 ## Future Improvements

 *   Implement direct Wikidata editing with proper authentication.
-*   Add calculation for mass (P2067) using a Rust cheminformatics library.
 *   Improve taxon name matching (handle ambiguity, case-insensitivity).
 *   Add more detailed logging levels and configuration.
 *   Implement mocking for API and SPARQL endpoints for more reliable testing.